wang9hu/cheatsheets-and-misc/myCSSNote.md

 3. Margin collapsing:

-   - If two ==vertically adjacent== elements both have a margin set on them and their margins touch, the larger of the two margins remains and the smaller one disappears.
+   - If two <span>vertically adjacent</span> elements both have a margin set on them and their margins touch, the larger of the two margins remains and the smaller one disappears.
      <br>

    - Margins of **floating** and **absolutely** positioned elements never collapse.